Neural Sculpting: Uncovering hierarchically modular task structure in neural networks through pruning and network analysis: Unit clustering algorithm

 \subsection{Clustering algorithm hyper-parameter experiments}

 In this section, we discuss the hyperparameters used in the proposed unit clustering algorithm.
 These hyperparameters include the distance measure for clustering units, the linkage method in Agglomerative clustering, and the criteria for selecting the optimal number of clusters.
-The primary criterion for the algorithm's usefulness is its ability to uncover a sparse NN structure that resembles the hierarchical modularity of the function when using a fixed set of hyperparameters.
+The primary criterion for the algorithm's usefulness is its ability to uncover modules and a hierarchical structure that resembles the hierarchical modularity of the function when using a fixed set of hyperparameters.

-We consider the four function graphs mentioned in the main part of the paper, which include graphs with input separable sub-functions, reused sub-functions, a combination of input separable and reused sub-functions, and a non-modular function graph.
+We consider the four function graphs mentioned in the main part of the paper, which include graphs with input separable sub-functions, a reused sub-function, both input separable and reused sub-functions, and a non-modular function graph.
 We train and prune a wide range of NN architectures for each function graph and pass the resulting sparse NNs through all combinations of the aforementioned hyperparameters.
 We then select the set of hyperparameters that successfully uncover the modular structure for the maximum number of NNs and function graphs.

 We employ the Agglomerative clustering method on the feature vectors, initially assigning each unit to its own cluster.
 In each iteration, two clusters are merged into one, and this process continues until all clusters are merged into a single cluster.
 The specific method used to select the two clusters to merge in each iteration is known as the linkage method.
 We experiment with four types of linkage methods: average, single, complete, and ward.
-Average linkage selects the two clusters to merge based on the minimum average pairwise distance between units in the two clusters, while single uses the minimum pairwise distance and complete uses the maximum pairwise distance.
+Average linkage selects the two clusters to merge based on the minimum average pairwise distance between unit features in the two clusters, while single uses the minimum pairwise distance and complete uses the maximum pairwise distance.
 Ward linkage selects the two clusters to merge based on the cluster variance of the newly formed cluster.

 Agglomerative clustering produces multiple cluster assignments depending on the number of clusters.
 Each iteration of the clustering method yields a cluster assignment with a different number of clusters, ranging from $k=1$ to $N$, where $N$ is the number of units.
 To determine the optimal number of clusters, we experiment with scoring metrics and select the $k$ value with the best cluster quality at each iteration.
 Specifically, we explore four different metrics: 1.
 Silhouette Index \cite{rousseeuw1987silhouettes}, 2.
 CH-index \cite{calinski1974dendrite}, 3.
 DB-index \cite{davies1979cluster}, and 4.
 Modularity metric (modified).